moov-io/watchman/README.md

 How to run it: [Using Watchman](https://moov-io.github.io/watchman/using-watchman/).
 For BSA/AML and sanctions officers: [For compliance and risk](https://moov-io.github.io/watchman/methodology/for-compliance/).

-We measured the matcher on a public labeled set of 755,540 sanctions pairs ([details](https://moov-io.github.io/watchman/opensanctions-pairs/)).
+We measured the matcher on 472,477 labeled people, companies, and vessels from [OpenSanctions Pairs](https://moov-io.github.io/watchman/opensanctions-pairs/).
 At `minMatch=0.80`, almost every returned hit was a real match (precision 0.99).
 Enabling embeddings for names in different writing systems raised the share of true matches found from 0.69 to 0.82, with precision 0.95.

 ## Key Features